 What does living smoke-free mean?
 Living smoke-free is your opportunity to live a healthier and probably longer life.
 By the end of your first year, your risk of heart attack decreases by half.
-By five years it's almost the same as someone who never smoked.
+After 15 years, it's almost the same as someone who never smoked.
 Living smoke-free can also mean better quality of life — with more stamina and a better ability to appreciate tastes and smells.

 But living smoke-free doesn't mean living stress-free.
 In fact, smokers often cite stress as a reason for relapsing.
 Instead of using nicotine to help cope with stress, you'll need to learn new ways to cope.
 Be proactive.
 You can find out more about stress management online or at the library.
 For more help, talk with your doctor or a mental health provider.

 Apr.
 04, 2014

 - AskMayoExpert.
 Tobacco use.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.